Bealls (Florida-based department store)

-Bealls Inc. /ˈbɛlz/ is an American retail corporation with headquarters located in Bradenton, Florida, since its founding in 1915, the family-owned corporation now operates more than 650 stores under the names of Bealls, Bealls Outlet, Burkes Outlet, and Home Centric.
-The CEO of Bealls Inc. is Matt Beall.
+Bealls, Inc. /ˈbɛlz/ is a Florida-based retail corporation with headquarters located in Bradenton, Florida.
+Since its founding in 1915, the family-owned corporation now operates more than 650 stores under the names of Bealls, Bealls Florida, Home Centric and Rugged Earth Outfitters.

-Bealls Florida was not affiliated with the Texas-based Bealls chain formerly owned by Stage Stores, although the two overlapped in some markets.
-(Bealls Outlet used the Burkes Outlet name where there was overlap.)
-However, on October 21, 2020, Bealls bought Stage's intellectual property for $7 million, as part of Stage's winding-down of its operations after that company filed for Chapter 11 bankruptcy in May of that year.
-In doing so, the Florida chain acquired the rights to use the Bealls name nationwide; previously, it was only able to use the name in Florida, Georgia, and Arizona.
-Bealls also acquired the rights to the Stage, Gordmans, Goody's, Palais Royal and Peebles names, all of Stage's private label brands and customer lists, and a distribution center in Jacksonville, Texas.
+Bealls Florida was not affiliated with the Texas-based Bealls chain (formerly owned by Stage Stores), although the two brands overlapped in some markets with Bealls Outlet using the name Burkes Outlet where they overlapped.
+In 2020, Bealls bought Stage Stores intellectual property and acquired the rights to the Bealls name nationwide.
+They also acquired the rights to all of Stage's different chains, private labels, customer lists and a distribution center in Jacksonville, Texas.
+In 2022 they sold the rights to the Stage Stores chains (excluding Bealls) to BrandX.

 History

-In 1915, 22-year-old Robert M. Beall Sr. opened a dry goods store in Bradenton, Florida.
-Investing his entire savings in merchandise, he used empty wooden packing crates as his first display tables.
-Because the store sold nothing for more than one dollar he called his store The Dollar Limit.
-Following World War I inflation, in 1920 Beall renamed his store V-Dollar Limit Store to reflect that maximum prices were pushed up to five dollars.
-Business prospered during the Florida land boom of the 1920s; in a few years Beall purchased a vacant lot facing the courthouse and erected a new modern department store, which opened for Christmas, 1924.
+In 1915, 22-year-old Robert M. Beall Sr. opened a dry goods store in Bradenton, Florida called "Dollar Limit" he invested his entire savings in merchandise and empty wooden packing crates were used as the display tables.

+In 1920 the store was renamed to V-Dollar Limit Store as the maximum price went up to five dollars.
+Business prospered during the Florida land boom of the 1920s and in a few years Beall had purchased a vacant lot and built a new modern department store which opened in Christmas of 1924.

 The Florida boom ended in a few years, only to be followed by the stock market crash.
 Hard hit and unable to pay his debts, Robert Beall lost his business to the bank.
 He stayed on as manager through the depression.
-By 1944 he had saved enough to repurchase it.
+In 1944 after paying off his debts he managed to repurchase the company.